Generative Artificial Intelligence in Bioinformatics: A Systematic Review of Models, Applications, and Methodological

-In cell pathway inference, PyEvoCell \cite{mathur2025pyevocell} combines LLMs with dynamic biological modeling for the interpretation of complex single-cell progression, proposes biologically feasible transitions, and annotates downstream differential gene expression (DGE) and gene set enrichment analysis (GSEA) results.
-This improved interpretability offers a new interface to pathway analysis, which has previously depended on deterministic or heuristic methods.
+In cell pathway inference, PyEvoCell \cite{mathur2025pyevocell} \x{combines LLMs with dynamic biological modeling to interpret single-cell progression, proposing biologically feasible transitions and annotating downstream differential gene expression (DGE) and gene set enrichment analysis (GSEA) results.} This improved interpretability offers a new interface to pathway analysis, which has previously depended on deterministic or heuristic methods.
 GenAI also accelerates the advancement of spatial transcriptomics (ST).
 SpatialScope \cite{wan2023integrating} advances the field by enhancing low-resolution sequencing-based data, including Visium, to pseudo single-cell resolution and imputing complete transcriptomes from high-resolution, image-based ST data.
 The model outperforms traditional deconvolution methods such as RCTD and Cell2location, as well as alignment-based approaches including Tangram and CytoSPACE, by predicting transcriptome-wide pseudo-cell profiles rather than merely assigning cells or estimating proportions.
 In particular, it improves dropout imputation and enables fine-grained spatial mapping in complex tissues.